lkilcher/dolfyn/doc-src/rotations.rst

   that is in beam coordinates, and also when rotating from other coordinate systems to beam coordinates.

-- **INST**: this is the 'instrument' coordinate system defined by the manufacturer.
+- **Inst**: this is the 'instrument' coordinate system defined by the manufacturer.
 This coordinate system is ortho-normal, but is not necessarily fixed.
 That is, if the instrument is rotating, then this coordinate system changes relative to the earth.
 When the data object is in INST coordinates, the first dimension of the vectors
   are: [X, Y, Z, ...].

-- **EARTH**: When the data object is in EARTH coordinates, the first dimension of vectors are: [East, North, Up, ...].
+- **Earth**: When the data object is in EARTH coordinates, the first dimension of vectors are: [East, North, Up, ...].
 This coordinate system is also sometimes denoted as "ENU".
 If the declination is set the earth coordinate system is "True-East, True-North, Up"